lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 In order to unroll the sequence and compute each element, one only needs to keep track of the pair $$(F_{n-1}, F_{n})$$ of the two most recent elements: that will be the state of our iteration.
-Next we need to define *two* methods for the `iterate` function:
+Based on that, we need to define *two* methods for the `iterate` function:
 * `iterate(iter::FibonacciIterable)` returning the pair `(F0, state0)` containing
 the *first* element in the sequence and initial state respectively;
 * `iterate(iter::FibonacciIterable, state)` returning the pair `(F, newstate)` of the *next* element `F` in the sequence (given `state`) and the updated state `newstate`.

-When iterating over a finite sequence, `iterate` should return `nothing` (Julia's "none" value) as soon as no elements are left.
+As soon as the sequence is over, `iterate` should return `nothing` (Julia's "none" value).
+This is never the case for our Fibonacci sequences, since they're infinite.
 Note that `FibonacciIterable` objects are immutable: we would like them not to change as we iterate, since they *identify* the sequence which is being produced.
 Instead, all mutations should occur in state updates.